NahidDesigner/videopop/DEPLOYMENT.md

 If you get stuck:

 1. **Check the logs:**
-   - Coolify: Dashboard → Your App → Logs
+   - **Coolify:** Dashboard → Your App → Logs tab
-   - Supabase: `docker compose logs`
+   - **Supabase:** In Supabase Studio, check for error messages

 2. **Common issues:**
-   - Most problems are missing environment variables
+   - Most problems are missing or incorrect environment variables
    - Double-check all URLs and keys are correct
-   - Make sure Supabase is running
+   - Make sure Supabase is running in Coolify

 3. **Get support:**
    - Check Supabase docs: https://supabase.com/docs